mchirino89/mchirino89.github.io/_posts/swift/2021-10-29-localizationWithSwiftUI.md

 {% include posts/15_swiftUITesting/Preview.swift %}
 {% endhighlight %}

-As a side note, running the followig command on a terminal will print out all available simulators in our environment.
+As a side note, running the following command on a terminal will print out all available simulators in our environment.

 {% highlight shell %}
 $ xcrun simctl list devicetypes